How to Prevent Corrosion on Your Industrial Metal Bar Grating

 An alternative to bar grating is fiberglass grating.
 Marco stocks a variety of FRP grating and structural shapes.
 Available in molded or pultruded, FRP grating is a lightweight, non-rusting solution.

 Find Your Industrial Bar Grating Supplier

 If you need custom bar grating fabrication, look no further.
-At MarCo Specialty Steel, we employ only the most experienced technicians to design one-of-a-kind metal grating that will resist corrosion and suit your unique specifications.
-We offer press-locked, riveted, aluminum and heavy-duty bar grating, among others.
+At Marco Specialty Steel, we employ only the most experienced technicians to design one-of-a-kind metal grating that will resist corrosion and suit your unique specifications.
+We offer press-locked, welded, riveted, swage-locked aluminum and heavy-duty bar grating, among others.
+Metal stair treads are also available.
 Contact us now to request a custom quote.